BeebBenjamin/ansible.meshroom/README.md

 # ansible.meshroom
-Ansible deployment to provision a Linux virtual machine (VM) with a meshroom pipeline
+Ansible deployment to provision a Linux virtual machine (VM) with a meshroom pipeline.